 - Specific files and line numbers of templates that use uncacheable variables

 Partial prerendering allows HubSpot to serve “mostly” prerendered pages.
 For example, a page may be entirely static except for a contact’s name displayed on the page.
 The page can be prerendered except for that contact name.
-Just before returning the page to the user, HubSpot does a very quick render of just those dynamic values.
+Just before returning the page to the user, HubSpot will perform a render of just those dynamic values.

 While partial prerendering may help the speed and reliability of your site, removing the HubL features that make pages non-prerenderable will have a much greater positive effect on your overall page performance.